Skip to main content

 Bottom Layer: Technical Execution

-Agentic eXecution Engine (Left)
+Agentic eXecution Engine (AXE) (Left) Real-time execution layer for:

-• Brand Safety: Ensuring appropriate ad placement
+• Brand Suitability: Ensuring appropriate ad placement

 • Frequency Capping: Managing exposure limits